TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/3-calling-the-extension.rst

    Files; EXT:blog_example/Classes/Controller/BlogController.php

-When these preparations are fulfilled, you can travel to the destination's first stop: the `ActionController`.
+When these preparations are fulfilled, you can travel to the destination's first stop: the `ActionController` which will be present under different names.
 In this example, all further processing is assigned to the :php:`BlogController`.
 A reference to the `request` is handed over.

 The class :php:`BlogController` can be found in the file